-Every major airline alliance has some sort of membership programme — just expect to pay anywhere from €400 to €700 a year for the privilege.
+Every major airline alliance has some sort of membership program — just expect to pay anywhere from €400 to €700 a year for the privilege.
 If your employees exclusively use a single airline or airlines in a specific alliance, this could be an exclusive perk for higher-level staff.

 If you’d rather your employees benefit from company loyalty, then attaining elite status is a less costly option.
 After all, loyalty is the cornerstone of every business.
 The airline industry is no different.
 Most airlines offer lounge benefits for those travelers who attain elite status, with perks that extend through the network.
-To take advantage of these, it is wise to make sure your travel policy takes advantage of the best loyalty programmes available for your staff.
+To take advantage of these, it is wise to make sure your travel policy takes advantage of the best loyalty programs available for your staff.
 With them, both your employees and your company can benefit.

 For employees that frequently travel with different airlines

-In contrast to the last tip, purchasing a third-party membership to an independent lounge access programme may be the best bet if elite status isn’t possible or you don’t normally purchase first class tickets for your employees.
+In contrast to the last tip, purchasing a third-party membership to an independent lounge access program may be the best bet if elite status isn’t possible or you don’t normally purchase first class tickets for your employees.

-Priority Pass is the most well-known of these programmes, offering access to over 900 airport lounges globally in 400 cities.
+Priority Pass is the most well-known of these programs, offering access to over 900 airport lounges globally in 400 cities.
 Its Chinese counterpart, Dragonpass, does the same with over 850 lounges worldwide.

 For employees who want more flexibility